Berni1557/TAL/README.md

 This repository contains code of the experiments conduced for the paper titled 'Guided Active Learning for Medical Image Segmentation' of the MICCAI 2025 conference.

-A new (user-friendly) version will be published soon.
+A new version will be available soon.

 ## Installation
 For dependencies please check environment.yml.
 The installation has been tested on Ubuntu 18.04.5 LTS.

-## Code for annotation with 3D SLicer extension
-The code for the 3D Slicer extension for Target-based Query Set Selection (phase 2) and Partial Annotation with Pseudo Label Correction (phase 4) can be found the src/XALabeler folder.

 ### Setting up using conda (some packages might not be optional)
 ```